 Propagation is easy, cut off about 4″ of a branch and stick in in some dirt.

-So far I’ve not had a single problem with this plant.
+So far I’ve not had a single problem with this plant, except that it stubbornly refuses to bloom inside or out.
 It’s a great climber for a cactus garden.

 It is a fast grower and should fill this basket in no time.
 One branch broke off and we have it rooting in another pot.
 To propagate, take a small piece of stem, place it in soil, keep moist until you see new growth.